cemvarol/Upload-N-Create/README.md

 ### Task 3: Prepare the Cloud

+1. Run this on 2019 PowerShell console.
+This will sign you in to Azure Account of yours on Local Computer Powershell Console.

+    ```Powershell
+    Add-AzAccount
+    ```
+Please complete the steps for authentication to Azure

 1. Run this on 2019 PowerShell console this will use the size of your fixed size disk and create an empty disk space to upload your own disk to on Azure.

     ```Powershell